phug-php/website/doc/en/language-reference.md

 A small note about a syntax you may hav known in **pugjs 1**:
 `a(href="/#{url}") Link`, this syntax is no longer valid in **pugjs 2** and so we decided to not support it in **Phug**.
-So you can simply use concatenation:
+You can simply use concatenation instead:
 ```phug
 - $btnType = 'info'
 - $btnSize = 'lg'